 - Heat a small pan over medium heat and add the coconut oil (or butter).

-- Add the diced apple and cinnamon.
+- Add the diced apple, a pinch of salt, and cinnamon.
 Cook for about 2 minutes, stirring.

 - Cover, reduce the heat to low, and cook until the apples are soft and fragrant.
 Let it cool.

-- Combine oats, milk, Greek yogurt, and maple syrup.
+- Combine vanilla, oats, milk, Greek yogurt, and maple syrup.
 Stir well.

 - Divide the oat mixture between the glass jars.